tshepang/blog/content/arts/Still Grazing (2004).rst

 #. track 5 - **Bajabula Bonke (The Healing Song)**

-   The vocalist must have enjoyed doing this one.
-It sadly doesn't end too well... the last minute or so is anti-climactic.
+   Hugh Masekela must have really loved doing the vocals on this one.
+One could feel the passion.
+The song sadly doesn't end too well... the last minute or so is anti-climactic.

 #. track 7 - **Gold**